-This guide introduces the concept of Security Posture Checks for ensuring client devices are operating within the proper system requirements defined by the Network Administrator before accessing services provided by the NetFoundry Network.
+This guide introduces the concept of security posture checks for ensuring client devices are operating within the proper system requirements defined by the NetFoundry Network administrator before accessing NetFoundry Services.

 Using Posture Checks